RubyLearning/blog/content/post/2010/09/28/win-a-prize-by-telling-us-about-your-top-3-most-useful-ruby-gems.md

 - Ruby Gems
 - Top 3 Most Useful Ruby Gems
 ---
-## Win a Prize by Telling us about Your Top 3 Most Useful Ruby Gems

 Today I'd like to try something a little different on the blog and open up a topic for some discussion.
-This one could cause some ‘energetic’ conversation but I’d love to do an informal poll on it anyway.
+This one could cause some ‘energetic’ conversation but I’d love to do an informal poll on it anyway.<!--more-->

 **Top 3 Most Useful Ruby Gems – and why?**